CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 This template already has Content Collections configured for immediate use of the blog content, but you could use them to power up the Portfolio or Gallery for example.

-### CSS

-Most CSS will be written within the components it's styling via **scoping**.
-Scoped styles are compiled behind-the-scenes to only apply to HTML written inside of that same component.
-The CSS that you write inside of an Astro component is automatically encapsulated inside of that

-As this kit runs `less`, we use the `<style lang="less"></style> tags to write our scoped CSS.

-You can also use standalone `less` stylesheets, located in `src/styles`.
-Don't forget to import them in your component.

 <a name="deployment"></a>